capstone-engine/capstone/docs/cs_v6_release_guide.md

 # V6 Release

-With the `v6` release we added a new update mechanism called `auto-sync`.
+With the `v6` release we added a new update mechanism called `Auto-Sync`.
 This is a huge step for Capstone, because it allows for easy module updates, easier addition of new architectures, easy features addition and guarantees less faulty disassembly.

+This release adds a huge amount of new architectures, extensions, bug fixes and quality of life improvements.

+## Contributors

+Almost all the work was sponsored by [RizinOrg](https://rizin.re/).
+This release would have simply not happened without them.

+The developers with the biggest contributions were (alphabetically):
+- `TriCore` - @billow (Sponsored)
+- `LoongArch` - @jiegec and @FurryAcetylCoA
+- `Alpha`, `HPPA` - @R33v0LT (Sponsored)
+- `AArch64`, `ARM`, `Auto-Sync`, `PPC`, `SystemZ`, modernized testing - @Rot127 (Sponsored)
+- `Mips` - @wargio

+There are also multiple smaller additions

+- Reviewing all PRs = @kabeor
+- Architecture module registration - @oleavr
+- Building of thin binaries for Apple - @rickmark
+- Python packaging and testing - @twizmwazin, @peace-maker
+- `RISCV` operand access info - @wxrdnx

+And of course there were many more improvements done by other contributors, which add to the release just as the ones above.
+For a full list of all the developers, please see the release page.

+With all that said, we hope you enjoy the new release!

+## Overview

-For `v6` we _updated_ the following architectures: `ARM`, `AArch64` and `PPC`.
+For `v6` we _updated_ the following architectures: `ARM`, `AArch64`, `Mips`, `SystemZ`, `PPC`.
+And added support for several more: `TriCore` (already in `v5`), `Alpha`, `HPPA`, `LoongArch`.

 These updates are significant!
-While in `v5` the most up-to-date module was based on `LLVM 7`, the refactored modules will be based on `LLVM 17`!
+While in `v5` the most up-to-date module was based on `LLVM 7`, the refactored modules are based on `LLVM 16` (`ARM`, `PPC`) and `LLVM 18` (the others)!

-As you can see, `auto-sync` solves the long existing problem that Capstone architecture modules were very hard to update.
+As you can see, `Auto-Sync` solves the long existing problem that Capstone being hard to update.
-For [`auto-sync`-enabled modules](https://github.com/capstone-engine/capstone/issues/2015) this is no longer the case.
+For [`Auto-Sync`-enabled modules](https://github.com/capstone-engine/capstone/issues/2015) this is no longer the case.
+The update process is no pretty much standardized and, while not yet 100% reproducible, creates consistently better maintainable and precise results.

-To achieve it we refactored some LLVM backends, so they emit directly the code we use in Capstone.
+To achieve it, we refactored some LLVM backends, so they emit directly the code we use in Capstone.
 Additionally, we implemented many scripts, which automate a great number of manual steps during the update.

-Because most of the update steps are automated now the architecture modules must fit this update mechanism.
+Because most of the update steps are automated now, the architecture modules must fit this update mechanism.
 Which means they move closer to the original LLVM code.
 On the flip site it brings many breaking changes.

-You can find a list below with a description, justification and a possible way to revert this change locally (if there is any reasonable way).
+You can find a list below with descriptions and justification.

-With all the trouble this might bring for you, please keep in mind that this will only occur once for each architecture (when it gets refactored for `auto-sync`).
+With all the trouble this might bring for you, please keep in mind that this will only occur once for each architecture (when it gets refactored for `Auto-Sync`).
 In the long term this will guarantee more stability, more correctness, more features and on top of this makes Capstone directly comparable to `llvm-obdjdump`.

-We already added a handful of new features of which you can find a list below.

-If you want to check the current state of this endeavor checkout https://github.com/capstone-engine/capstone/issues/2015.
+If you want to check the current state of this endeavor read the [main Auto-Sync issue](https://github.com/capstone-engine/capstone/issues/2015).

 Moreover, if you decide to update an existing architecture module (apart from already updated ones), it would be very much welcome!
 If you want to join the effort, please drop us a note in the issue comments, so we can assist.

+## Why an Alpha?

+Because the changes are so vast and we still need more feedback from the community.

+We had many early adopters who helped enormously to find bugs and report issues up until now.
+But there are still features missing, modules not refactored, the test coverage below 100% in the relevant paths and `Auto-Sync` not completely done yet.
-Almost all the new features in this release were sponsored and implemented by the [Rizin](https://rizin.re/) team.
+With all the new features we want to have more feedback from users and eyes on the code before calling it "complete".
-The `auto-sync` updater, the additional updates of ARM, AArch64 and PPC, as well as the newly added Tricore and Alpha support, wouldn't have had happened without them.

-With all that said, we hope you enjoy the new release!
+Although, it is an Alpha, it doesn't mean it is not well tested!
+The testing compared to any other release has increased a lot.
+Both in quantity, coverage and code quality checks.

+The Alpha release now allows projects to pin-point their build to a specific commit and use the new features, while allowing us to add missing features still on the list for `v6` Gold.

+So when the final `v6` release happens, the `Auto-Sync` transformation of Capstone is completely done.
+For `v7` we can then focus on other big features, like [SAIL](https://github.com/rems-project/sail) based disassembler modules or a new API to support VLIW architectures like Hexagon or E2K.

 ## New features